 If what you have in mind is already existing or if you think there is enough content already on the web then you might want to think about another topic.

-The idea is to bring content which is not on the search results yet or not developed enough.
+The idea is to bring content that is not on the search results yet or not developed enough.
 Find missing opportunities.
-Cover questions which don’t have answers yet.
+Cover questions that don’t have answers yet.
 Do and share an experiment or survey of your own.
 Try to provide information users can relate to and data that can’t be found on the web yet.
 You can also update old content by bringing more recent data to it.
-You can create quizzes, lists, comparisons or even tools!
+You can create quizzes, lists, comparisons, or even tools!

-In any cases, keep in mind this list of criterias you shouldn’t miss when creating your 10x content:
+In any case, keep in mind this list of criteria you shouldn’t miss when creating your 10x content:

 Here is an example of 10x content: The results from the analysis of 11.8 million Google search results done by Brian Dean.
 He analyzed over 1 million search results to help people better understand what factors can influence ranking.

-To sum up, the idea is to create and provide content that doesn’t exist yet and that people will want to read, to share and to link to.
+To sum up, the idea is to create and provide content that doesn’t exist yet and that people will want to read, share and link to.

 Our experience shows that content creation or content improvement is worth the effort and will allow you to compete higher in the search results.